googleapis/google-cloud-cpp/doc/cpp-style-guide.md

 The project enforces formatting using `clang-format`, configured to follow the `Google` style guide.
 Please configure your editor or IDE to follow the same guidelines.
 When the tool disagrees with this document please file a bug either the tool configuration or the document needs adjustment.
+This document lists all the formatting rules to compare them against the existing style guide, unless you are trying to learn how to configure `clang-format`, you probably should not memorize the rules and trust the tool to do the formatting for you.

 In a few cases where the GSG give latitude we have made a choice.